-Concrete flooring will eventually crack.
-Only the most expertly laid concrete will steer clear of cracking, and even then you're only buying yourself extra time.
-Factor in additional stresses, such as tree roots, shifting ground, earthquakes, flooding, rising water tables, and the weight of heavy appliances, and the concrete cracking will begin sooner rather than later.
+Concrete flooring will almost certainly crack eventually.
+Often, it's just a matter of luck and time.
+Stresses, such as tree roots, shifting ground, earthquakes, flooding, rising water tables, and even heavy appliances, can contribute to cracking.
+Concrete can also crack from internal stresses that are unavoidable.
 Basement floors especially are prone to cracking since they are below-grade areas and thus are closer to tree roots and water tables.
 It doesn't help that some basement concrete floors are poured quickly and without much attention paid to quality.

 Concrete floor patching is your solution to minor cracks that are more about aesthetics, moisture intrusion, and insect infestation than about major structural integrity.
 Cracks make your basement look bad and they do not help your property's resale value.
 Rising water can find its way through cracks.
 Carpenter ants, termites, and even vermin can find their way through cracks.
 When you patch a cracked concrete slab, your work will look like a patch.
 It will not blend it with the rest of the floor unless you paint and seal the concrete.

 The great thing about concrete patching is that it's an easy job and requires few materials.
 Not only that, the materials and tools are inexpensive.